 After the colored heart shape is peeled up and the paint dries, your heart thumbprint art is complete!
 Isn’t it pretty?

-These would a nice Valentines Card to give to a special person, and would also make festive decorations for around the room!
+These would be a heartfelt Valentine’s Card to give to a special person, and would also make festive decorations for around the room!

 You might also like Valentine’s Day Match-Ups